 Of course, fabric production is only one facet of the textile industry’s environmental impact.
 In the UK alone, about 1.2 million tonnes of clothing are thrown out each year, and about 300,000 tonnes of this ends up in landfill.
 Many of these are perfectly wearable clothes, thrown out due to our fast-fashion culture.
 The rest are clothes that have worn out.
 This is why, when discussing sustainability, we also need to think about the durability of sustainable fabrics.

 Cotton fabrics shrink and wear out relativelyeasily.
 To fix this problem, many producers weave cotton together with synthetic fibres.
 These cotton-synthetic mixes are not biodegradable, making them bad for the planet.
-In contrast, hemp is famed for being durable, meaning that hemp products will, on average, last longer than their cotton equivalents.
+In contrast, hemp fabric is famed for being durable, meaning that hemp products will, on average, last longer than their cotton equivalents.
 Less fabric waste is produced, which is good for the planet, and items have to be replaced less often, which is good for your wallet.
 When your hemp product finally wears out, it’s biodegradable, and can even be composted!

 The future of sustainable fabrics